d3communityofficial/d3communityofficial/README.md

 - Test your changes thoroughly
 - Update documentation as needed
 - Update the PR with the requested details in the PR description
+- **✅ Always test for responsive design** - Verify your changes work on mobile, tablet, and desktop
+- **📱 Mobile-first approach** - Ensure features are functional and look good on smaller screens first
+- Check both light and dark themes
+- Test touch interactions on mobile devices

 ## 🔗 Links